staggeredsix/LLM_NIM_Perf_Testing/README.md

 This script will install Docker, NVIDIA Container Toolkit, NVIDIA NGC CLI, and the necessary Python packages.
 It will also add your user to the Docker group.

+Log into nvcr.io using your NGC API key : docker login nvcr.io $oauthtoken yourapikey

 2. Running NIM Tests

 To deploy and test NIMs: